MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 ## External Requests

-In this tutorial we learn how Misty can access external data from the internet and deliver it back to us.
-We write a skill that fetches the current temperature of a designated city, then sends it back through a debug message.
-To do this, we use the `misty.SendExternalRequest()` command to send a `GET` request to the APIXU API to obtain the data.
+In this tutorial we learn how Misty can access external data from the internet and deliver it back to Misty.
+We write a skill that fetches an audio file from an external resource, saves it to Misty, and plays it immediately.
+To do this, we use the `SendExternalRequest()` command to send a `GET` request to download a sound from [soundbible.com](http://soundbible.com/).

-**Note:** In the current version of Misty's JavaScript API, JSON objects are the only data type that can be accessed via `misty.SendExternalRequest()`.

 ### Writing the Meta File

 Create a new `.json` meta file for this skill.
 Set the value of `Name` to `"HelloWorld_ExternalRequest"`.
-Note that this skill makes use of the `"Parameters"` field to store a value for the skill to access during execution.
-In the `"Parameters"` object, create a key called `city` and associate it with the name of a metropolitan area (in this case, `"Denver"`).
 Use the values in the example to fill out the remaining parameters.
 Save this file with the name `HelloWorld_ExternalRequest.json`.

 ```JSON
 {